rust-lang/rust/doc/tutorial.md

 # Closures

-Named functions, like those in the previous section, may not refer to local variables decalared outside the function - they do not close over their environment.
-For example you couldn't write the
+Named functions, like those we've seen so far, may not refer to local variables decalared outside the function - they do not "close over their environment".
+For example you couldn't write the following:
-following:

 ~~~~ {.ignore}
 let foo = 10;